poooi/poi/README.md

 Bug reports, suggestions, ideas, pull requests, and devs are always welcome :)

-On plugin development, the [docs](https://github.com/poooi/poi/tree/master/docs) are available in Chinese and English.
+On plugin development, the [docs](https://dev.poooi.app) are available in English.

 Please feel free to contact us via:
 - github issues